glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

 - free surface.
 - incompressible or compressible ?
 - prescribed velocity boundary conditions on bottom and vertical sides (or tangential or open or a mix of both) ?
-- prescribed adiabatic temperature boundary conditions on bottom and top.
+- prescribed adiabatic temperature boundary conditions on bottom and top ?

 - Write an ASPECT plugin prm file that is based the following official ASPECT cookbooks prm files: